Masks at The Glen

 — A cloth mask, which is three-ply, is made of tightly woven cloth with a fluid-resistant layer.
 (100% cotton/quilting-type material that includes a filter and fluid-resistant layer, or 3-ply Polypropylene nonwoven fabric.
 Jersey/t-shirt weaves are not acceptable.)

-The Glen strongly recommends students use disposable masks or one of the approved reusable masks below during the school day.
+When necessary to wear masks in our building, The Glen suggests students use disposable masks or one of the following reusable masks below during the school day.

-Additionally, the following list could be considered (they have been researched by independent third parties and may/may not have current availability):
+Henry Masks and Happy Masks have been successfully used by many Glen students.
+Additionally, here is a list of additional resources that families may consider (they have been researched by independent third parties and may/may not have current availability):

 Ultimately, if your child’s teacher is not comfortable with the mask they wear to school due to quality or fit, they will swap the mask out for a disposable mask to be worn during the school day (masks will also be replaced if they become soiled or wet).